Why You Should Join

 Change perceptions about the industries to attract a more highly skilled workforce by using common messages and promoting careers throughout the community.

-Open to businesses and industry in the Agriculture, Bio-tech, Construction, Heavy Equipment, IT, Manufacturing, Medical, Service/Retail, and Welding sectors.
-Founding members agree to a multi-year commitment and influence the overall direction of NCWA.
+Open to businesses and industry in the Agriculture/Animal Science, Construction, Heavy Equipment, IT, Manufacturing, Medical/Bio-tech, Service/Retail, and Welding sectors.
+Foundation members agree to a multi-year commitment and influence the overall direction of NCWA.

 Regular membership is open to businesses in the sectors above.
 Regular members will participate in sector committees and influence industry-specific agendas.